Vedbhanushali/SUPREME_DSA/19_Graphs/Assignment.md

 - convert a graph to a tree (no cycle)
 - in tree, every node should be reachable by every other node
 - Tree would have n nodes and n-1 edges

+## MST finding alorithms

+Minimum Spanning Tree (MST) is a fundamental concept in graph theory and has various applications in network design, clustering, and optimization problems.
+Two of the most commonly used algorithms to find the MST of a graph are Prim's and Kruskal's algorithms.
+Although both algorithms achieve the same goal, they do so in different ways.
+In this article we are going to explore the differences between them which can help in choosing the right algorithm for specific types of graphs and applications.

+- Prim's Algorithm:
+Prim's algorithm is a greedy algorithm that builds the MST incrementally.
+It starts with a single vertex and grows the MST one edge at a time, always choosing the smallest edge that connects a vertex in the MST to a vertex outside the MST.

+    Steps of Prim's Algorithm:
+Initialization: Start with an arbitrary vertex and mark it as part of the MST.
+Edge Selection: From the set of edges that connect vertices in the MST to vertices outside the MST, select the edge with the minimum weight.
+Update: Add the selected edge and the connected vertex to the MST.
+Repeat: Repeat the edge selection and update steps until all vertices are included in the MST.
+Prim's algorithm is typically implemented using a priority queue to efficiently select the minimum weight edge at each step.

+- Kruskal's Algorithm:
+Kruskal's algorithm is also a greedy algorithm but takes a different approach.
+It begins with all the vertices and no edges, and it adds edges one by one in increasing order of weight, ensuring no cycles are formed until the MST is complete.

+    Steps of Kruskal's Algorithm:
+Initialization: Sort all the edges in the graph by their weight in non-decreasing order.
+Edge Selection: Starting from the smallest edge, add the edge to the MST if it doesn't form a cycle with the already included edges.
+Cycle Detection: Use a union-find data structure to detect and prevent cycles.
+Repeat: Continue adding edges until the MST contains exactly (V-1) edges, where V is the number of vertices.

+## Prim's Algorithm

+Used to find minimum spanning tree, it does by building tree from scratch. it contains three data structure ( key, MST, parent)

+- key: contains value of each node
+- MST: tracks which node has been included in MST as of now
+- parent: stores final structure of MST.

 steps -